Theta functions on varieties with effective anti-canonical class: Introduction

 The construction is then summarized as follows in the case that $B$ is compact.
 For a given base ring $R=A[Q]/I$, we define a homogeneous graded $R$-algebra

-We give a tropical rule for the multiplication law in terms of counting trees with three leaves where the edges are jagged paths, or the corresponding count in terms of broken lines on the truncated cone obver $B$.
+We give a tropical rule for the multiplication law in terms of counting trees with three leaves where the edges are jagged paths, or the corresponding count in terms of broken lines on the truncated cone over $B$.
 Note that here associativity follows from the fact that the functions $\vartheta_p$ are actually functions on $\foX^{\circ}$ constructed by gluing.
 We then define $\foX=\Proj A$.

 Thus we emphasize there are three levels of tropical constructions: the wall structure $\scrS$ on $B$ which governs the construction can be viewed as a tropicalization of Maslov index zero disks.
 In the affine case the broken lines which describe theta functions can be viewed as a tropicalization of Maslov index two disks, while the trees which yield the multiplication law can be viewed as a tropicalization of Maslov index four disks.
 In the projective case, jagged paths contributing to the description of a theta function can be viewed as tropicalizations of holomorphic disks contributing to Floer multiplication for two Lagrangian sections and a fibre of the SYZ fibration, while the trees which yield multiplication can be viewed as a tropicalization of holomorphic disks contributing to Floer multiplication involving three Lagrangian sections.
-This latter point of view has been explained in \cite{DBr}, Chapter 8 and \cite{thetasurvey}.